Q: What makes you such an expert?!

 This brings up an interesting question: why is my lane slow?
 What

 causes the jam?
-Does each lane have one single very slow driver far
+Does each lane have a very slow driver far ahead; a

-ahead; a driver plodding along slowly for no reason, with miles and miles
+driver plodding along slowly for no reason, with miles and miles of empty

-empty road ahead ...emptiness which is growing ever larger?
+road ahead of them ...emptiness which is growing ever larger?
 No, not

-heavy congestion when all lanes are moving below the speed limit.
+usually, not in heavy congestion when all lanes are moving below the speed

-Instead, the column of cars ahead is miles long, and they all drive slow
+limit.
+Instead, the column of cars ahead is miles long, and they all

-because of a very natural rule.
-It's not complicated: the speed of each
+drive slow because of a very natural rule.
+It's not complicated: the

-controlled by the spacing of the cars.
-Let me say that twice.
-The
+speed of each lane is controlled by the spacing of the cars.
+Let me say

-spacing between the cars, in a long congested lane, determines their
+that twice.
+The spacing between the cars, in a long congested lane,

-is part of long-known traffic theory, and illustrated in the set of graphs
+traffic theory, and is illustrated in the set of graphs called a "

 Fundamental Diagram of traffic."